core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    If the group uses the group mode, the Common context is extended with the following new parameters.

      - Signature Encryption Algorithm and Signature Algorithm.
-These relate to the encryption/decryption operations and to the computation/verification of counter signatures, respectively, when a message is protected with the group mode (see {{mess-processing}}).
+These relate to the encryption/decryption operations and to the computation/verification of countersignatures, respectively, when a message is protected with the group mode (see {{mess-processing}}).

-     - Group Encryption Key, used to perform encryption/decryption of counter signatures, when a message is protected with the group mode (see {{mess-processing}}).
+     - Group Encryption Key, used to perform encryption/decryption of countersignatures, when a message is protected with the group mode (see {{mess-processing}}).

    If the group uses the pairwise mode, the Common Context is extended with a Pairwise Key Agreement Algorithm used for agreement on a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).